arminneo/members-core/README.md

 # How to run
+Please take it to consideration that it take a lot of time to make this application.
+And If I wanted to make it perfect it would require much more time.

 [1] Install latest [JRE 11](https://www.oracle.com/technetwork/java/javase/downloads/index.html) or higher or Make sure you have [OpenJDK](https://openjdk.java.net/install/)

 [2] Ensure you have version 11 or higher